Sail On Sailor. RIP.

 I believe we were walking the streets of Kowloon while visiting Hong Kong in the early spring of 1974.

-I am sure that next we were off to Ned Kelly’s Last Stand, where the British businessmen would send several pitchers of beer over to our table every time we walked in the door.
+I am sure that next we were off to Ned Kelly’s Last Stand, where the British businessmen would send several pitchers of free beer over to our table every time we walked in the door.

 My shipmate and friend, Dennis McCain, 60, passed away this past Monday, October 15.